128technology/docs/docs/wan_telemetry_troubleshooting.md

 `show plugins state router <router name> detail 128T-mist-wan-assurance`

-### SSR Connection Status
+## SSR Connection Status

-The status of the SSR connection to the MIST cloud and other details can be found on the GUI and PCLI.
+The status of the SSR connection to the Mist cloud and other details can be found on the SSR GUI and PCLI.

-#### On the Conductor UI
+### On the Conductor GUI

 * Navigate to Plugins > MIST WAN ASSURANCE > Details.